ravikrc/git_priject/README.md

 In order to find the solution i needed the data, Initially i faced so many problems while scraping the data, as it is not allowing to scrap enough users, for that i needed to use selenium webdriver and scraped data and coded in python.

+The webscraping coding is done is following file:

+web_scrap.ipynb

 I could able to get the following details of 1000 users from all the available pages of Melbourne github users:

 1.user's link